When is a reverse onus bail situation?

 What is the test for reversing a decision by the Supreme Court in a motion to overturn a finding of error?
 (Newfoundland and Labrador, Canada)

-What is the test for reading in?
+What is the impact of a policy/operational discussion in an action for negligence?
 (Newfoundland and Labrador, Canada)

-What is the test for damages in a discrimination action?
+What is the nature of a risk assessment?
 (Newfoundland and Labrador, Canada)

 X